 When you interact with the other kids, make sure you stay calm and collected.
 Remember that you’re modeling appropriate behavior for young children.
 Baby will probably start out by modeling his reactions after your own.

 Playground dynamics between adults are a little more complicated.
 Some people have no problem approaching other parents with concerns or information.
 Others might feel more comfortable avoiding confrontation, choosing instead to move Baby to a friendlier environment.
 And actually, both of these solutions are fine, depending on your preferences and how much you feel the situation calls for intervention.
 There’s no clear line between what you can and can’t do, so as long as you’re respectful.
 There’s nothing wrong with doing what you feel is right for you and Baby.

 Make it an educational experience

 The playground is rich with opportunities to teach Baby lessons about sharing, personal space, politeness, and so many other laws of the jungle.
-You may not like seeing older kids tell Baby not to play with them, but you could use that to show her how to move on and find a better partner for her mud pie factory.
+You may not like seeing older kids tell Baby not to play with them, but you could use that to show him how to move on and find a better partner for his mud pie factory.

 Know your habitat

 A number of different factors will influence the things that you’re going to be thinking about while Baby plays.
 For example, There are different types of playgrounds – if you’re running across older kids, is it because they’re invading the toddler playground, or because you’re bringing Baby to an environment that’s not designed for him?
 If it’s a playground designed for an older age group, or a range of ages, it might be wise to keep a closer eye on Baby than you would in a toddler-only space.
 On the other hand, a play area designed for toddlers is often fenced in, lower to the ground, and safer for younger children.
 It’s also good to take a look and make sure that the equipment is all sanitary and in good working condition.